aliescont/dezoomcamp-project/setup.md

 - Create a virtual environment.
 I used conda.
 - Create a new project in GCP.
-- Create a IAM Service Account Key
+- Create a IAM Service Account Key.
 - Create a DBT Cloud account
 - Create a Kaggle account.
 - Create a Prefect Cloud account.
 This step is not mandatory.